 Passing the certification has only provided further confidence in the Terra team on the ability to provide outstanding service, even in arduous circumstances.

-“It is a great responsibility that becomes an enjoyable task because I am part of such a committed and continuous improvement-oriented team,” said María del Carmen, Accounts Payable for Terra.
+“It is a great responsibility that becomes an enjoyable task because I am part of such a committed and continuous improvement-oriented team,” said María del Carmen, Organization & Methods Manager for Terra.
 “I have been working with quality standards for 11 years and it is a subject with which I feel comfortable.
 With the day-to-day management solid and orderly, I believe that the certifications provide additional value to every project.”

 With our credibility recognized by the translation industry’s highest authority, our clients can trust us.
 We take every audit as an opportunity to learn and improve our practices.

 “My experience in ISO audits is extremely important to me.
-I have gained extensive knowledge and self-assurance from my participation in reviews over these three years,” said Natalia Atab, Account Manager for Terra.
+I have gained extensive knowledge and self-assurance from my participation in reviews over these three years,” said Natalia Atab, HR Generalist for Terra.
 “I am truly proud to be part of this certification, now more than ever.”